-Did you know that Nigeria has hundreds of tribes and subcultures?
+Did you know that Nigeria has hundreds of subcultures?
 In this museum, you’ll find important collections of Nigerian art and ethnography from across many of the cultures which collectively make up Nigeria.

 Note that the museum does get mixed reviews from some visitors on account of the facilities (there is no air conditioning, for example), but that is in some sense part of the experience of visiting Lagos.

 Learn about the fascinating history of Nigeria’s agricultural and industrial economy during the colonial period by visiting the Nigerian Railway Corporation Museum.